dandanXO/Flow-lang/README.md

 Thats impressive isn't it?

 **Bootstrapping**
 The bootstrap compiler will be written in pure python, with several python libraries.
-The goal is self-lifting.
+The goal here is self-lifting.

  - [ ] Multiple file compilation
  - [ ] C FFI